pinnace/burp-jwt-fuzzhelper-extension/README.md

 ## Comparison

-[JOSEPH](https://github.com/portswigger/json-web-token-attacker) and [JSON Web Tokens](https://github.com/portswigger/json-web-tokens) extensions are two extensions that automate some common attacks and provide various views for JWTs.
-This  extension complements those by providing a novel Intruder hook for more targeted fuzzing and on-the-fly manipulation of JWTs.
+[JOSEPH](https://github.com/portswigger/json-web-token-attacker) and [JSON Web Tokens](https://github.com/portswigger/json-web-tokens) are two extensions that automate some common attacks and provide various views for JWTs.
+This  extension complements those by providing an Intruder hook for more targeted fuzzing and on-the-fly manipulation of JWTs.

 ## Use Cases